 Armyworms are another pest to watch out for in your Swiss chard garden.
 These tiny pests gnaw on the leaves, leaving ragged holes and skeletonized leaves.
 If you notice any armyworm damage, you can apply a pesticide, such as Bacillus thuringiensis.
 Flea beetles are another common pest, but these bugs are much smaller than armyworms.
-You can prevent them from getting onto your chard by using sticky tape on the leaves.
+Using sticky tape on the leaves, you can prevent them from getting onto your chard.

 Harvesting Swiss Chard

 The best time for harvesting Swiss chard depends on its physical characteristics, so you must plan the harvest accordingly.
 Harvesting Swiss chard should be done before the first frost, otherwise it will die.
 Many major cities in California list average and last frost dates.
 However, these dates are only accurate about 30% of the time, so pay attention to your local weather!
 To ensure the health of your crop, harvest the chard just before the first frost, or it could spoil quickly.